polarfire-soc/polarfire-soc-documentation/boards/mpfs-dev-kit/MPFS-DEV-KIT_user_guide.md

 ![DIP Switch Setting](images/HiFive_Unleashed_Board_DIP-Switch_setting.png)

 3. Insert an SD-card programmed with the bootloader and Linux.
-See the Linux build instructions in the [top level README](../README.md) for details on creating the content of this SD card.
+See the Linux build instructions in the Builroot/Yocto top level README for details on creating the content of this SD card.

 ![SD Card](images/HiFive_Unleashed_Board_SD_Card.png)